7 Layer Keto Taco Dip

 Can I use ground turkey or chicken instead of beef?

-I have made this keto taco dip with ground turkey at least a dozen times and it works great.
+I have made this with ground turkey at least a dozen times and it works great.
 The taco seasoning carries so much flavor that you really cannot tell the difference once the layers are built.
 If I use ground chicken, I add an extra tablespoon of seasoning because chicken is milder.
 Either way, I cook the meat, season it, and let it cool completely before layering.

-How far in advance can I make this dip?
+How far in advance can I make this?

 I build everything except the lettuce and pico up to 24 hours ahead.
 I press plastic wrap directly onto the surface to keep air out, then refrigerate.
 Right before serving, I add the drained pico and fresh lettuce.
 I have pushed it to 2 days ahead and the base layers were fine, but I would not go longer than that.

-Can I freeze leftover taco dip?
+Can I freeze leftovers?

 I do not recommend freezing this.
 I tried it once and the sour cream and guacamole layers separated and turned grainy when thawed.
 The texture was off and I ended up tossing it.
-This dip keeps well in the fridge for up to 3 days though, so I just make a smaller batch if I know there will not be many people eating it.
+This keeps well in the fridge for up to 3 days though, so I just make a smaller batch if I know there will not be many people eating it.

 Similar Recipes